 For the Plant & Animal Lovers

 Virginia has so many beautiful botanical gardens.
-Meadowlark Botanical Gardens, Lewis Ginter Botanical Garden, and Norfolk Botanical Garden are three of the best!
+Meadowlark Botanical Gardens in Vienna, Lewis Ginter Botanical Garden in Richmond, and Norfolk Botanical Garden are three of the best!

 Families will love virtually traveling around the world at the WOW Children’s Garden at the Norfolk Botanical Garden.
 The garden’s interactive exhibits include world-themed splash fountains, Passport Gardens, Discovery Peak, and the Plant Safari.